Have you ever wondered how can we make internet faster at our homes by adjusting the network signal?

 #9.
 Creating a Mesh Network

 Sounds amazing, right?
 This should work if you have a huge-enough home.
 In that case, a single router – no matter how powerful it is – can be short of power.
 So, the idea is to combine different routers and create a mesh network.
 The best part is that you can have a single network, though it’s three different devices.
-There are many packages that get you a pack of 3 or 6 routers, meant for overall performance upgrade.
+There are many packages that get you a pack of 3 or 6 routers, meant for an overall performance upgrade.

 These networks can be quite useful for data sharing as well.
 You are creating a network with high throughput and transfer rates, which is great.